pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 `pywbemcli` implements an in-process mock WBEM Server using the pywbem :ref:`pywbem:Mock WBEM server` which defines a local mock WBEM server environment.
-The mock sever provides WBEM server request responses to pywbmcli commands.
-The configuration and contents of the mock server are defined by the pywbemcli :ref:`--mock-server general option` which defines a mock script mof or python file that defines the CIM model and functional characteristics of the mock WBEM server.
+The mock sever provides WBEM server request responses to pywbemcli commands.
+The configuration and contents of the mock server are defined by the pywbemcli :ref:`--mock-server general option` which defines a mock script MOF or python file that defines the CIM model and functional characteristics of the mock WBEM server.

 .. index:: pair: mock server; start